williamteoh1976/Localization/Learn/LearningPaths-cs-cz.md

 ## [Configure your organization in Dynamics 365 for Finance and Operations](https://docs.microsoft.com/cs-cz/learn/paths/configure-your-organization-in-finance-and-ops)
 #### Plán výuky - 8 hod 52 min - Počet modulů: 8
-As a functional consultant working with Dynamics 365 for Finance and Operations, you must understand how to set up an organization for your customer.This learning path shows you, amongst other tasks, how to set up legal entities, implent security settings, personalize the user interface for users, design and build mobile apps, implement common integrations.
+As a functional consultant who works with Dynamics 365 for Finance and Operations, you must understand how to set up an organization for your customer.
+This learning path shows you, amongst other tasks, how to set up legal entities, implement security settings, personalize the user interface for users, design, and build mobile apps, and implement common integrations.

 Modules:
 - Plan and configure the global address book (GAB) in Dynamics 365 for Finance and Operations